Ragify/CoviRes/README.md

 # CoviRes
-Telegram bot that provides a user with tweets containing information on vital resources
+Telegram bot that provides the user with tweets containing information on vital resources.